 Any person can finish this mountain in moderate physical conditions, the 1.5 hours to the top is a slow pace, and you can take as many breaks as you want.

 How much is the cost of the entrance ticket?

 You can not buy Machu Picchu Mounatin Tickets separately, you must always buy, including Machu Picchu Citadel, and the cost is 75.USD per person.
 When you participate in a tour, it’s important to consider your guided tour time before booking any shift.
 If your tour is with a Tour Company, it is better to contact them and request them to guide you through booking the best shift that fits your schedule.
 Below the recommended schedule sending on the tour you are booking.

-The Classic Inca Trail + Machu Picchu Mountain (Montaña) are not recommended; there is no enough time to arrive from the Inca Trail, visit Machu Picchu citadel hike to Machu Picchu mountain.
+The Classic Inca Trail + Machu Picchu Mountain (Montaña) is not recommended; there is no time to arrive from the Inca Trail.
+Visit Machu Picchu citadel hike Machu Picchu mountain.
 It’s possible, and we had guests in the past, that they could complete both Machu Picchu citadel and the Mountain.
 However, you might have to skip part of the Guided tour in Machu Picchu citadel.
 We recommend booking Machu Picchu Mountain only if you want to stay an extra day in Aguas Calientes and then go back to Machu Picchu and climb the mountain again.

 As mentioned above, it’s possible to do both but not recommended; if you have only one day and you must do Machu Picchu Mountain as well, please make sure you book the last shift and keep in mind that you might have to skip part of the tour.
 You must always inform and coordinate with your tour guide.

 The cost of the entrance ticket to Machu Picchu Mountain is 75.USD.
 The Inca Trail permits allow you to enter Machu Picchu; however, to climb Machu Picchu Mountain, we will need to book a whole new entrance again.